aileot/nvim-laurel/docs/reference.md

 - `?extra-opts`: (bare-sequence) Optional command attributes.
   Additional attributes:

+  - `buf`: Create command in the buffer of the next value.
+Without 0 or no following number, create autocmd to current buffer by itself.
+    Same as `buffer`, following the `buf` naming on nvim>=0.12.
   - `buffer`: Create command in the buffer of the next value.
 Without 0 or no following number, create autocmd to current buffer by itself.
+    Kept for backward compatibility.

   Note: The `:desc` key can be omitted if the description is written in the first argument of `extra-opts` and does not match against any other keys of